What is “procurement”?

 Public Procurement can be defined as the acquisition, whether under formal contract or not, of works, supplies and services by public bodies.
 It ranges from the purchase of routine supplies or services to formal tendering and placing contracts for large infrastructural projects.

 It is a basic principle of public procurement that a competitive process should be used unless there are justifiably exceptional circumstances.
 At South Dublin County Council we aim to ensure high standards of openness, transparency and compliance with all relevant public procurement Directives, legislation and guidelines in all our procurement.
-Our Procurement Plan 2015 – 2017, available below, outlines our procurement objectives over a three year period.
+Our Procurement Plan 2021 – 2023, copy below outlines our procurement objectives for the next three year period.